 Supplier or a person delegated by Supplier may, if necessary, carry out an audit at the Distributor Company in order to verify distribution activities (in particular by questioning a batch recall).

-Supplier undertakes to supply Distributor with the documents listed below in order to guarantee the traceability of the Products, for each delivery, in addition to Product labels.
+Both Supplier and Distributor undertake to supply their own distributors with the documents listed below in order to guarantee the traceability of the Products, for each delivery, in addition to Product labels.

 |Product Part Number

 At Distributor’s request, a certificate of product compliance may be issued on each delivery.
 The information on the packing slip will be mentioned on the certificate of conformity.

 Distributor undertakes to play a real intermediary role between Supplier and the end user (surgeon) for information purposes pursuant to Regulation (EU) 2017/745 of European Parliament and of the Council of 5 April 2017 on medical devices, and 93/42/EEC.
 Distributor shall be aware of the in force MEDDEV 2.12-1.

 Both parties undertake to keep each other mutually informed (in writing or in any other way which may be agreed between the parties) of any event listed below.